IGNF/road2/CONTRIBUTING.md

 Don't make callbacks but promises.

-If you use a librairy with callbacks, encapsulate each one in its promise.
+If you use a library with callbacks, encapsulate each one in its promise.

 We make Promises at the lowest level and then we only manage with async/await/try/catch in order to have a code that is easier to understand and easier to maintain.
 The try/catch only takes place at the second level, the one using the lowest level returning a Promise.
 Thus, all higher levels are not at risk of having an unexpected error, but they simply manage the return of the function of level N-1.